Oak savanna: Current distribution

-Presettlement there was approximately 50,000,000 acres of oak savanna in Midwestern United States, all of it being exclusively in a wide strip stretching from southwestern Michigan to eastern Nebraska and from southern Manitoba to central Texas.
-After Europeans arrived, fire suppression and settlement diminished the oak savannas to a fraction of their former expanse, which currently exist in many fragmented pockets throughout its native range.
+Pre-settlement there were approximately 50,000,000 acres of oak savanna in what is now the Midwestern United States, all of it located exclusively in a wide strip stretching from southwestern Michigan to eastern Nebraska, and from southern Manitoba to central Texas.
+After Europeans arrived, fire suppression and settlement diminished the oak savannas to a fraction of their former expanse; they currently exist in many fragmented pockets throughout their native range.

+Valadi et al. have explored the conflicting edge influences on herbaceous species in oak savannas, shedding light on the complex interactions that impact the distribution and conservation status of these ecosystems today.
+This research underscores the need for nuanced conservation strategies that address both the macro and microecological pressures impacting oak savanna preservation.

 Many sites are protected and maintained by government bodies or non-profit organizations such as The Nature Conservancy, the Wisconsin and Minnesota Departments of Natural Resources, and the Iowa Natural Heritage Foundation.
 In the midwest, about only 30,000 acres total of oak savanna still exist.
 The savannas that remain are fairly small at about 100 acres and this rarity has caused them to be categorized as “globally imperilled”.
 It is estimated that about only less than 0.02% of the original savannas remain due to human interaction and many organizations and conservations are prioritizing restoring and recreating these ecosystems in the midwest.

 Examples of remnant oak savanna include: